SkunkPlatform/My-Histories/List.md

 - The DiamondPlatform will be renamed as 'MoonPlatform' (Also known as a Yellow Cat.
 Appearance: Yellow Kitty, Cute Face, Yellow Ear and a Kitty Tail.)

 ## 2035
 - As of 2035, Will no longer be available for SkunkPlatform, MoonPlatform and DiamondPlatform.
-The Cloudy Skunk will be available on 2036.
+The 'Diamond Skunk Company' or 'Empresa Diamond Skunk' will be available on 2040.